HOME Tokyo and Surroundings Tokyo Tokyo Station Tokyo Sweets Souvenir Guide: 8 Popular Stores to Find Luxury, Made-in-Japan, and Classic Treats

 Seijo Ishii is a popular gourmet supermarket known for its premium ingredients and carefully curated product lineup.
 It offers a wide selection of traditional Japanese sweets and snacks from across the country.
 With many of its stores located inside train stations and commercial complexes, it’s easy to stop by during your travels.

-Starting with the “Seijo Ishii Temaki Natto 180g,” which features freeze-dried natto wrapped in seaweed, the store offers a selection of uniquely Japanese sweets perfect for a light snack at your hotel.
+A standout item is the “Seijo Ishii Temaki Natto 180g,” featuring freeze-dried natto (fermented soybeans) wrapped in crisp seaweed—a uniquely Japanese treat that’s perfect for a light snack in your hotel room.

 Furthermore, alongside Seijo Ishii, MUJI, which has stores throughout Japan, also offers easy access to Japanese-style sweets such as matcha-flavored snacks and rice flour confections.